itischrisd/itis-PJC/README.md

   <div>
     <img width="80" src="https://raw.githubusercontent.com/itischrisd/itis-PJATK/main/logo.svg" alt="" />
   </div>
-  PJC (Programming in C++)
+  PJC (Programming in C and C++)
 </h1>

-Repository that contains solutions to the exercises for the PJC (Programming in C++) practical classes, taught by Filip Kwiatkowski during studies on [PJAIT](https://www.pja.edu.pl/en/).
+Repository that contains solutions to the exercises for the PJC (Programming in C and C++) practical classes, taught by Filip Kwiatkowski during studies on [PJAIT](https://www.pja.edu.pl/en/).

 The following code is distributed under the [GPLv3](./LICENSE).